eperedo/blog/source/_posts/trying-hexo.md

 ### Writing posts

 Since the whole point of playing with hexo was having a blog I can now start writing posts.
-So easy I only have to add new markdown files into the **souce/\_post** folder and that's it.
+So easy I only have to add a new markdown file into the **souce/\_post** folder and that's it.

-I am pretty happy with hexo so far, do not be like and read the [documentation](https://hexo.io/docs) if you have any doubts.
+I am pretty happy with hexo so far, do not be like me and read the [documentation](https://hexo.io/docs) if you have any doubts.